 As much as the fake gurus want you to believe that you're going to make money every day, remember that there is no easy money when trading options and you'll have bad times when investor psychology / the psychology of trading will become challenging.

 There are ups and downs.
 The emotional toll of being a trader can affect you if you're not prepared.

-How will you react if you lose 10% of your account size in a week?
+How will you react if the market crashes 10% in a few days?
 This isn't common, but it's happened before.